gjbex/GPU-programming/source-code/openmp/README.md

    on the CPU.
 1. `julia_omp_cpu.c`: application that computes a Julia set on the CPU.
 1. `julia_omp_gpu.c`: application that computes a Julia set on the GPU.
+1. `device_allocation_gpu.c`: application that demonstrates how to allocate memory on the GPU.
 1. `structured_data_region_gpu.c`: application that demonstrates
    the use of the `target` directive with a structured data region.
 1. `unstructured_data_region_gpu.c`: application that demonstrates